John Robert de Laeter

-John Robert de Laeter, AO, FTSE, FAIP (3 May 1933 – 16 August 2010) was an Australian scientist with a distinguished career across several fields in nuclear physics, cosmochemistry, geochronology, isotope geochemistry.
+John Robert de Laeter, AO, FTSE, FAIP (3 May 1933 – 16 August 2010) was an Australian scientist with a distinguished career across several fields in nuclear physics, cosmochemistry, geochronology and isotope geochemistry.
 He was also a prominent administrator and promoter who oversaw the establishment of several scientific research and education centres in Western Australia.

 Early life and education

 John Robert de Laeter was born on 3 May 1933 in South Perth, Western Australia.
-He attended South Perth Primary School on Forrest Street and then won a scholarship to Perth Modern School in Subiaco.
+He attended South Perth Primary School on Forrest Street and won a scholarship to attend the prestigious secondary school Perth Modern School in Subiaco.
 At the University of Western Australia he achieved first class honours in physics and education to start a career as a science teacher.